 - Printers, which lets you select a printer

 - Page size for resizing the paper size (Letter, Envelope, A4, etc.)

 As you continue to work with your custom layout, you’ll take notice of certain features that will help you create a more robust layout.
 Below the toolbar are:

-- A set of buttons representing the zoom level, text inspector, rulers, and snap to grid functionality, and to show or hide the text inspector bar
+- A set of buttons representing the zoom level, tab order, rulers, and snap to grid functionality, and to show or hide the text inspector bar

 - Layout design tools, including options for adding lines, shapes, text, or photos into your layouts